elevatedMinds/Web-Programming/notes.md

 3. Inline event attribute: Putting JavaScript directly inline as part of an event attribute handler.

 Web frameworkds make it easier to build web-apps by providing tools for common tasks like organising code and supporting different devices.
 Some frameworks create new formats that combine things like HTML and JS into a single file like React JSX.
 Vue combines HTML, CSS, JS into a single file.
 Svelte is similar to Vue but requires a transpiler to generate browser ready code.
 Angular keeps JS, HTML, CSS in seperate files, organized by components.

 ### React and JSX

+React is an open source library for building UI's, not a framework, focus on UI, Rich ecosystem.
+It was created and is maintained by Facebook with a huge community and an in demand skillset.
+Component based architecture, which allows us to reuse code and seamlessly integrate reacte into any application.
 React uses a JavaScript version called JSX, which combines HTML and JavaScript in one file.
 JSX is converted into browser ready code using tools like Vite or Babel.

 ## Git & GitHub